Worldwide Guide to Women in Leadership

 Minister of Government Service and Health in Ontario 1985-90.
 Liberal MP 1997-2004. (b.
 1944-)

-1998-200 Parliamentary Secretary to the Minister of Environment Paddy Torsney
+1998-200 Parliamentary Secretary of Environment Paddy Torsney

-2004-06 Parliamentary Secretary to the Minister of International Cooperation
+2004-06 Parliamentary Secretary of International Cooperation

 Patricia Ann was a Liberal MP 1993-2006. (b.
 1962-).